 Named by Ponce De Leon in 1513, this area has always stood as a beacon of freedom.
 Seminole Native Americans once fought here for their right to keep Florida their home.
-Fugitive slaves and Black Seminoles hid out here before they could safely seek refuge in the British Bahamas.
+Fugitive enslaved people and Black Seminoles hid out here before they could safely seek refuge in the British Bahamas.

-The centerpiece of this park’s history is the lighthouse, that has survived over 200 years of erosion, hurricanes, and war.
+The centerpiece of this park’s history is the lighthouse, which has survived over 200 years of erosion, hurricanes, and war.
 It once guided sailors around Florida’s reefs, and today she still stands tall.

 Today, go up to the balcony to get unbeatable views of Biscayne Bay.
 Because the waters are crystal-clear, you can frequently see pods of dolphins, manatees, and Florida stingrays.

 Florida has welcomed all sorts of pioneers, but perhaps the strangest of all was Cyrus Reed Teed, who sought to create a “New Jerusalem” here with his religion, Koreshanity.
 The colony believed the entire universe existed in a giant, hollow sphere.

 Luckily, what the Koreshans left behind is anything but!
 A visit to Koreshan State Park is a step back in time.
 As you walk through the eleven immaculately restored buildings, you’ll learn about life a century ago in a very eccentric community.

 Tours of the Koreshan settlement are conducted twice daily.
 If you visit from January through March, you can stop at the Cast Iron Cafe to taste foods and desserts eaten by the Koreshan!
 All of the food is prepared in an authentic 19th-century wood-burning stove.